jmontleon/fedora-28-raspberry-pi/README.md

 ## armv7hl vs aarch64
 - With Fedora 30 I no longer have inverted colors when using fbdev like I did with Fedora 28.
-- Aarch64 uses grub2 as the boot loader, which currently does not have support for device tree overlays
+- How you enable overlays is a bit different
+  - For armvh7hl remove the ftddir line in /boot/extlinux/extlinux.conf
+  - For aarch64 unlink /boot/dtb
 - Regardless of architecture the correct touchscreen overlay is not included
 - I chose to go with aarch64.
-If you go with armv7hl the instructions will be similar, but dtb locations may vary a bit.
+  - If you go with armv7hl the instructions will be similar, but dtb locations may vary a bit.

 ## Official Raspberry Pi Touch Screen

 ### Blacklist VC4
-The vc4 driver will currently blank the official 7" touch screen so it needs to be blacklisted.
+The vc4 driver will currently blank the official 7" touch screen until we get the dtb updated.
+For the time being it needs to be blacklisted if you're using the touch display.

 You will probably need to do this with an HDMI monitor and then attach the LCD.
 While at it.
 Be aware this blanking issue affects some HDMI monitors as well.
+If you find mid-boot the screen blanks out you can use this same workaround but the fix will likely not be relevant.

+Below we'll patch the dts(i) files to fix this and unblacklist it.

 ```
 cat << EOF >> /etc/modprobe.d/blacklist-vc4.conf